eclipse/mosaic.website/content/docs/extending_mosaic/sumo_ambassador_details.md

 +-------------------+
 ```

-#### AbstractTraciCommand
+### AbstractTraciCommand

-In the TraCI client implementation of the `SumoAmbassador` the whole construction of messages is done in
+In the TraCI client implementation of the `SumoAmbassador`, the whole construction of messages is done in
 the class `AbstractTraciCommand`.
 The message header containing the message and command lengths
 is constructed automatically as well as all parameters defined by the specific command.
 To achieve this,
 each class which extends the `AbstractTraciCommand` needs to define the command, the variable and